panzerama/Monkey.INF/ActOne/SceneOne.md

     That if again this apparition come,
     He may approve our eyes and speak to it.

-HORATIO
+RAY

     Tush, tush, 'twill not appear.

-BERNARDO
+BERNIE

     Sit down awhile;
     And let us once again assail your ears,
     That are so fortified against our story
     What we have two nights seen.

-HORATIO
+RAY

     Well, sit we down,
-    And let us hear Bernardo speak of this.
+    And let us hear BERNIE speak of this.

-BERNARDO
+BERNIE

     Last night of all,
-    When yond same star that's westward from the pole Had made his course to illume that part of heaven Where now it burns, Marcellus and myself,
+    When yond same star that's westward from the pole Had made his course to illume that part of heaven Where now it burns, MARK and myself,
     The bell then beating one,--

     Enter Ghost

-MARCELLUS
+MARK

     Peace, break thee off; look, where it comes again!

-BERNARDO
+BERNIE

     In the same figure, like the king that's dead.

-MARCELLUS
+MARK

-    Thou art a scholar; speak to it, Horatio.
+    Thou art a scholar; speak to it, RAY.

-BERNARDO
+BERNIE

-    Looks it not like the king? mark it, Horatio.
+    Looks it not like the king? mark it, RAY.

-HORATIO
+RAY

     Most like: it harrows me with fear and wonder.

-BERNARDO
+BERNIE

     It would be spoke to.

-MARCELLUS
+MARK

-    Question it, Horatio.
+    Question it, RAY.

-HORATIO
+RAY

     What art thou that usurp'st this time of night, Together with that fair and warlike form
     In which the majesty of buried Denmark
     Did sometimes march? by heaven I charge thee, speak!

-MARCELLUS
+MARK

     It is offended.

-BERNARDO
+BERNIE

     See, it stalks away!

-HORATIO
+RAY

     Stay! speak, speak!
 I charge thee, speak!

     Exit Ghost

-MARCELLUS
+MARK

     'Tis gone, and will not answer.

-BERNARDO
+BERNIE

-    How now, Horatio! you tremble and look pale:
+    How now, RAY! you tremble and look pale:
     Is not this something more than fantasy?
     What think you on't?

-HORATIO
+RAY

     Before my God, I might not this believe
     Without the sensible and true avouch
     Of mine own eyes.

-MARCELLUS
+MARK

     Is it not like the king?

-HORATIO
+RAY

     As thou art to thyself:
     Such was the very armour he had on